timhyson/cv/README.md

 After graduation, I was selected by Makers Academy to provide a first point of contact for students encountering technical problems.
 This involves explaining complex ideas in simple terms, reinforcing my understanding in the process.

 #### Problem solving
 At what point does attention to detail become OCD?!
-I have a logical and creative mindset, and helping others who are blocked has given me experience of reading and understanding someone else's code; an essential skill for bug hunting.
+I have a logical and creative mindset, and through helping others who are blocked I've gained experience reading and understanding someone else's code; an essential skill for bug hunting.

 #### Teamwork and collaboration
 Combining the self-motivation and self-discipline of a seasoned freelancer with the communication and easy compromise of a committed team worker.